 - Viral infection

-If your symptoms are caused by a herniated disc or another condition affecting the cervical spine, your doctor will likely suggest a conservative course of treatment that might include physical therapy, exercise, rest, or behavior modification.
-If chronic neck pain persists after weeks or months of conservative treatment, your doctor might suggest surgery as an option for neck spasm relief.
+If your symptoms are caused by a herniated disc or another condition affecting the cervical spine, your physician will likely suggest a conservative course of treatment that might include physical therapy, exercise, rest, or behavior modification.
+If chronic neck pain persists after weeks or months of conservative treatment, your physician might suggest surgery as an option for neck spasm relief.

 If surgery is suggested, consider the gentle, endoscopic alternatives offered by Laser Spine Institute (LSI).
 The surgeons at LSI perform minimally invasive, outpatient procedures that can help you rediscover a life without pain.
 Contact LSI to learn more about back and neck pain relief options, or for a free review of your CT scan or MRI.